Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 “We wanted it to be extremely simple to integrate.
 You should be able to start charging credit cards immediately.
 There shouldn’t be any latency.
 You shouldn’t have to talk to anybody.
 The information you have to give shouldn’t be pages long… Google Checkout and PayPal are these confusing things, and we wondered why they hadn’t solved these issues.” — Patrick Collison

-By focusing on developers, Stripe replaced a lengthy enterprise sales cycle with a direct model that allowed rapid customer adoption without the burden of relying on an expensive salesforce.
+By focusing on developers, Stripe replaced a lengthy enterprise sales cycle with a direct model that allowed rapid customer adoption without the burden of relying on an expensive sales force.
 Early customer acquisition came in large part from the buy-in of online developer communities like Github and Stack Exchange.
+And although Stripe’s go-to-market strategy has been refined over the years, it’s still heavily focused on developer communities.

 How Stripe makes money

-Stripe makes money from the fees it charges its customers.
+How much Stripe makes is directly related to the fees it charges its customers.
 While those fees vary based on payments volume and which bundle of services a customer buys, Stripe’s pricing structure has been consistent since the company launched.

 Stripe’s standard structure is 2.9% + 30¢ per successfully executed payment transaction.
 Other services like Payouts, Billing, Connect, Radar, and Terminal, carry additional costs.